elay-wdev/recipes/README.md

 a simple html project about simple recipes

   + learn how to prepare 3 delicious recipes
-  + Forms to upload, login or creat account
+  + Very basic login page